zliibbe/url-shortener-ui/README.md

 ### Iteration 3

-Test the actions, reducers, `mapStateToProps`, and `mapDispatchToProps` associated with the `UrlContainer` component.
+Test the following in the `UrlContainer` component:
+- actions
+- reducers
+-`mapStateToProps`
+- `mapDispatchToProps`

 ### Iteration 4